play-curious/RedMetrics2/README.md

 ## Admin account

-To create an admin account, run `npm run seed` on the backend.
+To create an admin account, run `yarn seed` on the backend.
 It will create an account with the email `ADMIN_EMAIL` and `ADMIN_PASSWORD`, if they are in the `.env` file, or they will use a preset email and random password.
 The account information will be written to standard out.